 Joseph Allen, PhD, is Assistant Professor at the Harvard T.H.
 Chan School of Public Health and Director of the Healthy Buildings program at the Harvard Center for Health and the Global Environment.
 Dr. Allen researches community and occupational exposures and health risks related to a broad range of chemical, biological, physical and radiological stressors.
 In particular, he focuses on the built environment, emissions from building materials and consumer products, and building system performance, each of which has the potential for both positive and negative impacts on human health, well-being and productivity.
 He is the Director of the Healthy Buildings program at the Harvard Center for Health and the Global Environment and faculty director of the Harvard Sensors for Health research group.
 Dr. Allen teaches a class on the Impact of Buildings on Human Health, and is the faculty advisor for a new initiative out of Harvard’s Office for Sustainability - the Harvard Healthier Building Materials Academy.

-This webinar will be moderated by Steve Heilig, MPH, CHE's director of Public Health and Education.
-It will last for one hour and be recorded for the call and webinar archive.
+This webinar was moderated by Karen Wang, PhD, director of CHE.
+It lasted for one hour and was recorded for the call and webinar archive.